Skip to content

 This is why sending to your most engaged subscribers first matters.
 If your initial batch goes to disengaged subscribers who delete without opening or mark as spam, Gmail concludes that your email isn’t wanted and filters the rest more aggressively.
 If your initial batch goes to engaged subscribers who open and click, Gmail concludes that your email is valuable and delivers the rest more favourably.

 Not every ESP supports staggered sending by engagement tier.
 Klaviyo’s Smart Sending and some enterprise platforms do.
-If yours doesn’t, at minimum send campaigns only to subscribers who’ve engaged in the last 90 to 120 days and handle older subscribers separately.
+AI-native, MCP-first platforms can stagger by tier automatically because the agent already holds the engagement data.
+If yours does none of this, at minimum send campaigns only to subscribers who’ve engaged in the last 90 to 120 days and handle older subscribers separately.

 When you set up a new sending domain or dedicated IP, inbox providers have no reputation data for it. you’re starting from zero.
 Warming is the process of gradually building a positive reputation by starting small and scaling up.